iArunava/YOLOv3-Object-Detection-with-OpenCV/README.md

 ```
 python3 yolo.py --video-path='/path/to/video/'
 ```
-5) To infer real-time on webcam
+5) To infer real-time on wea webcam
 ```
 python3 yolo.py
 ```

-Note: This works considering you have the `weights` and `config` files at the yolov3-coco directory.
+Note: This works considering you have the `weights` and `config` files in the yolov3-coco directory.
 <br/>
-If the files are located somewhere else then mention the path while calling the `yolov3.py`.
+If the files are located somewhere else, then mention the path while calling the `yolov3.py`.
 For more details
 ```
 yolo.py --help
 ```